arya2004/arya2004.github.io/index.md

 **Tech Stack:** Go, Gorilla WebSocket, Pat URL muxer, jQuery
 - Implemented real-time messaging using Gorilla WebSocket for efficient bi-directional communication and Pat for URL routing.
 - Integrated a minimalistic front-end with jQuery and automated application setup with modular scripts for streamlined deployment.

 ---

+### **arc | Handwritten Compiler in C#**

+**Tech Stack:** C#, .NET, xUnit, Custom Recursive Descent Parser

+- Engineered a handwritten compiler inspired by Microsoft's Roslyn, implementing recursive descent parsing, syntax tree generation, and a robust type-checking system for expressions and statements.
+- Enabled error diagnostics and REPL-based execution for expression evaluation and statement handling.
+- Built a binding system to transform syntax trees into semantic trees for type inference and scoping, supported by comprehensive xUnit test suites for lexer, parser, and evaluator, including declarative tests for diagnostics and error recovery.

+---

+### **Vishwapreneur | Decentralized Crowdfunding Platform**

+**Tech Stack:** TypeScript, Solidity, React, Next.js, ThirdWeb

+- Developed smart contracts using Solidity for secure and transparent crowdfunding transactions.
+- Built a responsive frontend with TypeScript to interact with the Ethereum blockchain.
+- Integrated CSS for styling and enhancing user interface components, ensuring seamless user experience.

+---